MaxNoddings/Trading-Bot/notes.md

 Also, I think that you should be able to extract the data of the trading period (dates) from the data DataFrame as well?

 ^ this way you could print all of the correct data that you want to display from just taking in the data DataFrame into the calculate_returns function.

+It appears that the spread needs to be negative in order for the algorithm to trade correctlt
+    try to introduce an absolute value into the equation and see how it operates -> this should cover for the case if the stocks cross paths with eachother?